8 Classic Vegetarian Recipes from Chennai's Culinary Scene

 Key Points:

-• Light tempering with mustard, urad dal, and curry leaves.
+- Light tempering with mustard, urad dal, and curry leaves.

-• Fresh coconut grated just before serving and stirred in.
+- Fresh coconut grated just before serving and stirred in.

-• Retains its crunch, don’t overcook poriyal.
+- It retains its crunch; don’t overcook poriyal.

 A default side vegetable to sambar or rasam rice.